CASE-Lab/MARV-ROS/README.md

 ## Build
 Inside colcon_ws folder
 - source ROS2 galactic
-- build with "colcon build --symlink-install"
+- build with "colcon build --symlink-install" inside the colcon_ws folder

 ## Logging
 There are two ROS bags for logging data.
-The first one tries to log everything, which does not always work.
-The second "specific ros bag" only logs the specified topics.
-These should be entered inside the "start_specific_ros_bah.sh" script.
+The first "ros bag" logs every topic, while the second "specific ros bag" only logs the specified topics, such as navigation data.
+These specific topics can be changed inside the "start_specific_ros_bah.sh" script.

-## Run
+## Running
-Before running change the "path" variable inside "marv_start.sh" to the location of the repository.
-Then simply execute the script to start a screen teminal session.
+- Testing purposes: The marv package can be executed using "./marv_start.sh" command, this will start a screen terminal session.
+- Normal usage: Make sure that the service has been set up in the "reach setup" document.
+Then the package should start automatically during boot.
+If any manual restart is needed then attach to the screen session with "screen -r", shut down all terminals using ctrl + C, ctrl + D until screen has been shut down.
+Stop the service and then start it again, see commands below.

+## The MARV package service commands
+- Enable service with "sudo systemctl enable marv_package", used once to enable the service every during boot.
+- Disable service with "sudo systemctl enable marv_package", used once to disable the service every time during boot.
+- Manually start service with "sudo systemctl start marv_package".
+- Manually stop service with "sudo systemctl stop marv_package".
+- Check status of service with "systemctl status marv_package".

 ## Screen Terminal
 Link to guide: https://linuxize.com/post/how-to-use-linux-screen/